 How much does it cost to set up the office in the first place

 One of the biggest tasks when choosing your office space is the cost of it.
 Choosing the open office rather than a closed office is a lot more cost effective to start rather than a closed office.
 It’s cheaper in terms of keeping the place warm, the set up and making sure the place is warm.
 Having the open office enables you to change the set up any time you want at east and without cost.
 The open office also allows for more space so you can have a smaller space with more employees with office rent costing less.

 Having space to conduct business in private

 In the instance of having a place to conduct meetings in private then the closed office is the best shout.
 Closed or secluded rooms are best for taking private calls, important meetings or even catch-ups between colleagues.
 Fewer distractions happen in a closed office environment too.
 If you’re dealing with any HR issues then this type of office environment is more beneficial.
-HR Services are a group in Glasgow who can advise on this as well.
+HR Consultancy Glasgow are a group in Glasgow who can advise on this as well.

 Communicating in the office